 All future study trips and work or study-related stays for employees and students have been cancelled up until 1 June 2020 (for now).

 If you have enrolled on one of summer schools, we will let you know if there are any changes in the next couple of weeks.

-IT support has also been sent home but can also be reached via email and the telephone.
+IT support works from home but can also be reached via email and the telephone.

 Internship for full-time students